While Alert Central is no longer supported, SolarWinds does offer Pingdom as a great monitoring solution.

 Connector Auto-Configuration/Discovery: quickly add new nodes and start receiving data without manual configuration steps:

 New Default Filters: find what you're interested in faster, in categories that make sense and came straight from customers like you:

 For customers, you can find the download by going to "Choose Download" next to LEM in the Customer Portal/License Management, then selecting to download "Upgrade Package for Virtual and Hardware Appliance (includes Appliance, Console & Reports Upgrades) v5.5.0" from the grid.

 Questions about this release?
 Comments about a new feature?
-Post them here as a reply to this post or in our Thwack discussion space: Log & Event Manager.
+Post them here as a reply to this post or in our Thwack discussion space: Security Event Manager (SEM) - Formerly Log & Event Manager.
 Ideas for new features or want to put in your two cents on what you think we should do next?
-Post, vote, and comment over in our Thwack Ideas space: Log & Event Feature Requests.
+Post, vote, and comment over in our Thwack Ideas space: Security Event Manager Feature Requests.

 In case you missed it, the Log & Event Manager team has recently rolled out new pricing related to monitoring workstation nodes.
 The goal of this addition is to make it much more affordable for you to monitor workstations together with your servers and network devices in LEM - or even by themselves, if you're solely workstation-minded.
 It's still the same LEM with the same features and functionality, this just makes it much more possible for you to extend your investment.